Bear Lake State Park

-The calm and tranquil water of the lake has also made it a huge water skiing and wakeboarding destination.
+The calm and tranquil water of the lake has put Bear Lake on the map for water skiing and wakeboarding enthusiasts.
 Jet skiing is just as popular.
 With the lake having so much open surface area you are guaranteed to find the perfect spot to skim the water.
 You can find rental boats and jet skis at the marina or in one of the nearby cities.

 With depths reaching 200 feet Bear Lake is also great place for fresh water scuba diving.
 The steep drop off and rocky bottom of Cisco Beach is a popular place for divers.
 It’s 10 miles north of Laketown on the east side of Bear Lake.

-Camping at Bear Lake State Park can be found at the marina, Rendezvous Beach, and Cisco Beach.
-The Marina and Rendezvous Beach sites have water, flush toilets, and showers, while Cisco is primitive.
+If you plan to stay a night or two, camping at Bear Lake State Park is available at the marina, Rendezvous Beach, and Cisco Beach.
+The Marina and Rendezvous Beach sites have water, flush toilets and showers, while the Cisco campground is primitive.

 While you are hanging at the “Caribbean of the Rockies” be sure to eat your fill of raspberries.
 Bear Lake raspberries are world famous and each August the harvest is celebrated with a festival.
 If you happen to miss the festival, don’t worry you can still have a raspberry milk shake at any number of drive-ins surrounding the lake.